3v401/HPC_tools/Containerization/Apptainer/README.md

 ![alt text](pics/pic1.png)

-Nonetheless, this container doesn't have access to EasyBuild features because is an isolated environment.
+If you execute `python --version` in this container you will get Python 3.10.12 version (not JURECA Stages/2025 version, i.e., Python 3.12).
+This container doesn't have access to EasyBuild features because is an isolated environment that only shares JURECA's kernel.
 How do we link the libraries, folders and declare the necessary variables to make EasyBuild work in our container as well?

 ![alt text](pics/pic2.png)